jtonneyck/file-upload-server-react/README.md

 ```

 ### Back-end
 If everything went alright, we're receiving the formdata on the 'users' route on the backend correctly.
 You should check this with a debugger.
-On the back-end we're going to use Multer to parse it.
-Multer is like Bodyparser, but Bodyparser can't handle file uploads.
+On the back-end we're going to use Multer to parse the data.
+Multer is like Bodyparser,but Bodyparser can't handle file uploads.
 Multer can.
 We're assuming you've set up the API with express generator.

 !Important the argument in `upload.single('profile-picture')` has to match the name field in `<input type="file" name="profile-picture" />`